AL-MARID/Lorph/README.md

 This diagram shows how data moves from the user's input to the final response, highlighting the multi-iteration deep research loop.

+> [!IMPORTANT]
+> The diagram below shows Lorph’s high-level deep research workflow.
+> It is a conceptual view of the pipeline, not an exact map of the project’s internal code structure.

 ```mermaid
 flowchart TB
     subgraph Client [Frontend - React / Vite]